 Roy Hodson Chair Of Audit And Risk Committee

 Roy Hodson joined the Board in April 2016.
 He brings considerable financial expertise to the Board having been a partner at PwC for 26 years, including serving clients in the property, construction and financial services sectors.
-Roy was a member of the Supervisory Board at PwC, chaired the Audit & Risk Committee and was a non-executive director on the UK Deals Executive.
 He is a Chartered Accountant (ICAEW).
-Roy is also a mentor to social entrepreneurs involved in start-ups and scale-ups at The School for Social Entrepreneurs in London.

 Kate heads Creative Heritage Consultants Ltd, a multi-disciplinary practice that offers a range of advisory services to those with responsibilities for listed and historic buildings, especially redundant structures and those ‘at risk’.
-She gained particular experience in creative reuse as the Director of Heritage Works BPT, a post she held for over ten years, during which time the Trust delivered a number of major regeneration projects, including the nationally significant shell repair of Murrays’ Mills in Ancoats, Manchester.
-She continues her activities in the heritage building trust sector as Chair of the Heritage Trust Network in the Midlands.
+She continues her activities in the heritage building trust sector as a member of the Heritage Trust Network in the Midlands.
 Kate is a registered architect and a membership assessor for the Institute of Historic Building Conservation.
-She is a mentor, monitor and expert adviser to the Heritage Lottery Fund, and previously served on the Heritage Lottery Fund NW regional committee.